top of page

 Written by: Enrique Breccia

-This well-researched historical comic book recounts the adventures of this perilous journey, the attempts at betrayal, the clashes with indigenous peoples, and the final discovery of an ocean still unknown to Europeans.
+This historical comic book recounts the adventures of this perilous journey, the attempts at betrayal, the clashes with indigenous peoples, and the final discovery of an ocean still unknown to Europeans.

 ELIGIBLE FOR PROGRAMA SUR TRANSLATION SUPPORT (Argentina)